 Calculate nitrogen (N) application rates by subtracting soil test nitrogen from crop demand for nitrogen.
-Adjust for excessive straw and/or soil sampling in the spring of the summer-fallow year.
+Adjust for excessive straw if necessary.
 Evaluate application rates by reviewing the protein content of harvested grain.
 A detailed explanation is provided on pages 2-4.